 After reflecting on one's values related to social media, the next step is to self-assess one's social media accounts for the quantity and quality of content as well as basic metrics such as followers, re-posts of comments, and privacy settings.
 The goal of self-assessment is to understand how, when, and what one is doing with social media.
-There are several ways to do self-assess and we have included three examples:
+This also has the added benefit of identifying any potential conflicts within one's social media accounts such as unintentionally following a client on Twitter or locating personal content that is potentially embarrassing or inappropriate.
+There are several ways to do a self-assessment and we have included three examples: